TBD54566975/tbdex/protocol/README.md

 ## Message Structure

 This is a high level description of the message structure.
-In certainly implementaions, some fields may be ommitted as the are part of some external envelope when transmitting on the wire as a message payload (for example - threadID is part of the a DWN message, or DIDComm message, or could be a HTTP header).
+In certainl implementations, some fields may be ommitted as they are part of some external envelope when transmitting on the wire as a message payload (for example - `threadID` is part of a DWN message (aka `contextId`), or DIDComm message, or could be a HTTP header).

 In any case, PFIs implementing this protocol should consider the fields below.